Table of contents

 - Slack notifications.
 If you have a Slack account, I highly recommend connecting your project to one of your channels.
 You’ll receive a notification every time a new mention lands in your dashboard.
 You can set up filters and receive only negative mentions or all of them.

 - In-app notification.
 Brand24 offers an app, both for iOS and Android.
-You can swiftly access your projects.
+You can swiftly access your projects and examine the data you need.

 When it comes to sentiment analysis for stock market, I believe that Slack notification are the most reliable option, followed by the in-app notifications.